 Dice for shape and space

-that can be used to develop of spatial awareness.
+Returning to the 1-6 dotty dice there are useful activities that can be used to develop of spatial awareness.
 Imagine having dice placed in a corner and seeing what totals the dots make.

 It's not too difficult to count the dots as long as long as the starting point is remembered, something which seems to develop slowly with some pupils.
 So, in the example above we have 14 dots visible.
 Giving the challenge of finding the lowest/highest numbers possible, or asking if the same totals could be achieved with different faces showing, for example, can lead to a longer investigation.
-Some pupils could just use one dice to start with whilst others could go straight into using three or even more.
+Some pupils could just use one die to start with whilst others could go straight into using three or even more.

 NRICH activities using Dice